cambridge-ceu/GitHub-matters/docs/NOTEs.md

 1. Generate private and public keys via ssh-keygen.
 2. Paste the public key into your GitHub account profile.
-3. Copy the repository address from its Code section into .git/config locally.
+3. Replace the url address at the .git/config locally with the repository address from its Code section.

 This should enable code updates without request for the access token.